joltdx/abap-memoization-example/README.md

                   dec = 0 ).
 ENDMETHOD.
 ```
-Both these non-recursive methods also calculate in <0.01s
+Both these non-recursive methods also calculate in <0.01s on my system